 How it works

 Contactless payments are much faster than dipping a card and just as secure.
-Visa says 48 percent of its in-person transactions (excluding the U.S.) are contactless.
-That includes more than 90 percent of transactions in Australia and more than 50 percent in the U.K. and Canada.
+Visa said in April of last year that 60% of its in-person transactions (excluding the U.S.) are contactless.

 The technology behind tapping a card and mobile payment services such as Apple Pay and Google Pay is interchangeable.
 If a merchant can accept a tap from a card, it can accept a tap from a phone, and vice versa.